 Trustees also approved unanimously the election of Kevin W. Rodgers to the faculty and promotion to the rank of professor of missions.
 Rodgers and his wife, Suzanne, served the International Mission Board as missionaries in Sub-Saharan Africa for more than 20 years before returning to the United States to join the Southwestern faculty.
 He holds degrees from the University of North Carolina, Mid-America Baptist Theological Seminary and Southeastern Baptist Theological Seminary.

 On Oct.
-22, trustees participated with faculty, students, and staff in a campus prayer walk that featured tables of the various schools, departments, and offices and prayer points for each, available on the seminary’s prayer page.
+22, trustees participated with faculty, students and staff in a campus prayer walk that featured tables of the various schools, departments and offices, and prayer points for each, available on the seminary’s prayer page.

 “I know that I am deeply grateful for the prayers of so many throughout, not just today and not just this week, but my life and ministry,” Richard said.
 “And I am humbled to know that this seminary is praying for us in the same way that we are praying for them.”